solar-nl/ixalance-js/deploy/README.md

 Jizz generates all graphics and its 940 KiB XM module at runtime.
 The initial decrunch bar is therefore expected; music starts only after the generated XM is handed to the host.
+Stash generates two XM modules during its run; the browser follows the handoff and tracker position from each one.

 ## Safari sound fix